vuckey/Project_Quant-model_1/README.md

 # Project_Quant-model_1
 This is my first day traiding model that predicts the out come of the next day using OHLCV stock data mertrics.
 This is a tutorial of how to setup the model so that it could trade stocks:
 1) Model setup

   a) Model1_NAS100_BUY.py

-    Enter your Alpaca API key and secret key on lines 19 and 73
+    1) Enter your Alpaca API key and secret key on lines 19 and 73

-    On line 14, enter the path to the Nasdaq 100 (NDX).csv file (included in the repository)
+    2) On line 14, enter the path to the "Nasdaq 100 (NDX).csv" file (included in the repository)

-    On line 24, enter the path to the trained model file: xgboost_model1.json
+    3) On line 24, enter the path to the trained model file: xgboost_model1.json

-    This script is responsible for selecting and buying stocks based on the model’s predictions.
+    NOTE: This script is responsible for selecting and buying stocks based on the model’s predictions.

   b) Model1_SELL.py

     Enter your Alpaca API key and secret key on lines 4 and 5.
-    This script handles selling positions before market close.
+    NOTE: This script handles selling positions before market close.

 2) Automated execution (optional)
   To automate the buying and selling process, you can use Windows Task Scheduler.
   This is the setup I used:
-    Open Task Scheduler
-    Press Windows + R, then enter taskschd.msc
-    Create two separate tasks:
+    Open Task Scheduler (Press Windows + R, then enter taskschd.msc), then create two separate tasks:
-      One for buying stocks before market open
+      1)One for buying stocks before market open
-      One for selling stocks before market close
+      2)One for selling stocks before market close
       ⚠️ Important: Select “Create Task”, not “Create Basic Task”
     a) General tab
       Give the task a name (e.g. Model1_Buy / Model1_Sell)
       Check: